malexsmith/3700_Assignment_2_NMDS/README.md

 BiocManager::install("pagedown");
 BiocManager::install("betapart");

-# The next block are the library() commands which will 11 the packages you need to complete this assignment.
+# The next block are the library() commands which will 10 the packages you need to complete this assignment.

 library(vegan);
 library(ggplot2);
-library(bipartite);

 library(ggordiplots)
 library(sf)
 library(mapview)